A. S. Gage Ranch

 The A. S. Gage Ranch is a 190,000 acre cattle ranch located in Brewster and Presidio Counties in west Texas.
 Today's ranch is only a part of what was a once much larger operation founded in 1883 by Alfred S. Gage.
-It is still in the family, being owned and operated by Alfred's granddaughters Roxana Hayne and Joan Kelleher.
-Joan is the wife of Herb Kelleher, founder of Southwest Airlines.
+It is still in the family, being owned and operated by Alfred's great grandchildren who are children of Alfred Negley, Joan Kelleher and Roxana Hayne.
+The operations consist of cattle raising and hunting.